(Last updated: May 2020)

 What is personal information?

-Personal information means information that can identify an individual (for example, name, home address, home phone number, email address, ID numbers), and information about an individual (for example, physical description, educational qualifications, blood type).
+Personal information is information that can identify an individual (for example, name, home address, home phone number, email address, ID numbers, financial information such as credit card numbers), and information about an individual (for example, physical description, educational qualifications, blood type).
 For this policy to apply, the personal information in question must be about an individual, identify an individual, or be able to identify an individual.

 However, not all the information we collect about or from you is necessarily considered personal information.
 For example, business or student club contact information, which includes an individual’s name and position or title, along with the organization’s telephone number, mailing address, email, and other organizational contact information, is not considered personal information and is not covered by this policy.